MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ## Remove element

 Defines which products and languages to remove from a previous installation of Office 365 ProPlus.
 To remove an installed language, you must provide both the product and the language, as in the example.
+If you want to uninstall a full product and all the installed languages, do not include the language attribute.
+In that case, the ODT  automatically removes all installed languages for the product.

 For more information, see  [Overview of the Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md).